Assaf Abu Rahhal

-Assaf Abu Rahhal (عساف أبو رحال; 18 December 1955 – 3 August 2010) was a veteran Lebanese journalist who was killed by the Israeli Defense Forces during the 2010 Israel–Lebanon border clash, in which an Israeli reserve lieutenant colonel was killed and a captain was shot and injured by Lebanese sniper fire.
+Assaf Abu Rahhal (عساف أبو رحال; 18 December 1955 – 3 August 2010) was a veteran Lebanese journalist who was killed by the Israel Defense Forces during the 2010 Israel–Lebanon border clash, in which an Israeli reserve lieutenant colonel was killed and a captain was shot and injured by Lebanese sniper fire.

 According to Reporters Without Borders, Abu Rahhal was the first Lebanese journalist killed since 2006 when Lebanese and Israeli forces clashed.
 He was one of five people to die in the incident, which received international attention and scrutiny, but he was the only journalist killed.

 Personal

 The Lebanese border-area village of Odaisseh, as seen from Misgav Am, Israel.

 Assaf Abu Rahhal was a native of Kfeir, Hasbaya District, Lebanon.
 He was married and a father of three.
 He died in Odaisseh, Lebanon, while reporting for his newspaper, as a result of Israeli military fire.
 Final services were held at Saint George Roman Orthodox Church in Kfeir for the deceased.
 The village of Odaisseh commemorated Abu Rahhal's death on the second anniversary of his death.